 How are we doing?

-It is important to us to try engage parents, caregivers, students and educators who might otherwise not have access to our museums, school programs, and trainings.
-Each year we set a goal for the number of individuals the Museums will serve at free or deeply reduced cost with programs, events or special discounts aimed at reducing roadblocks to visiting.
-And, each year we have exceeded our goal!
-The numbers:
+It is important to us to try engage parents, caregivers, students and educators who might otherwise not have access to our museum, school programs, and trainings.
+Each year we have exceeded the number served for free or deeply reduced cost:

 2017 Goal: 46,000; number served: 48,241